Mg Oh 2 Soluble Or Insoluble

 1. Understand the pH Environment

 Magnesium hydroxide is most effective in neutralizing acids.
-If you're using it as an antacid, take it when you experience heartburn or acid indigestion.
+Plus, if you're using it as an antacid, take it when you experience heartburn or acid indigestion.
 Avoid taking it with highly acidic drinks, as this can reduce its effectiveness by causing it to dissolve too quickly and potentially lead to a rebound effect (increased acid production).

 2. Consider Particle Size